kenellorando/cadence-k8s/README.md

 # cadence-k8s

 Kubernetes `kustomize` configuration for the components of a Cadence Radio stack: `cadence`, `cadence_icecast2`, and `cadence_liquidsoap`.

+> **Warning**: Currently out of date.
+This project supports Cadence Radio stacks running at `5.0.2`.
+It does not have support for more recent updates which use Redis, Postgres, and an nginx reverse-proxy within the stack.

-> **Warning** Music storage is currently handled using local-storage persistent volumes.
+> **Warning**: Music storage is currently supported through local-storage persistent volumes.
 All Cadence components must run on the node with the volume.
-If you want to run a real production radio stack, I recommend you use Cadence's default Docker Compose method.
-If you don't have problems with this or just really love Cadence or Kubernetes, keep reading.

 ## Repository Organization
-- `base/` Resources defining standard Cadence Radio stack components for a Kubernetes cluster.
+- `base/` Manifests defining the standard Cadence Radio stack components.
 You aren't going to change anything here.
 - `overlay/` - User-modifiable deployment resources subdivided by environment.
 Use these to customize the base Cadence deployment for your particular needs.
 An `example` environment is provided for you to copy and modify.

+Basically, deployment with cadence-k8s takes the `base/` content, layers your `overlay/<env>` content on top of it, then launches the stack.

 ## Requirements